vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the afternoon/evening, I made a trip to the Amazon Hub Locker to pick up a package.
 On the way back, I stopped at Walgreens to do some shopping.

+## Friday November 15

+In the afternoon/evening, I made an administrative trip.
+On the way back, I stopped at Walgreens and bought a few items.